julia-ha/essays/stonebreakers/README.md

 The painting was destroyed during World War II, along with 154 other pictures, when a transport vehicle moving the pictures to the castle of Königstein, near Dresden, was bombed by Allied forces in February 1945.

 .ve-media wc:Gustave_Courbet_-_The_Stonebreakers_-_WGA05457.jpg

+## Dickens Historical Map Overlay

+The Stone Breakers was first exhibited at the Paris Salon of 1850.
+As a work of realism the subject matter addressed a scene of everyday life.
+This painting was intended to show the hard labor that poor citizens experienced.

+.ve-map
+    - Q507517
+    - 8d73d175d66162c5